pxscene/pxCore2/examples/pxScene2d/VSCODE_DEBUG.md

 3. Click on the debug icon in Visual Studio Code (along the left-hand side) and then click on the gear (top of the left-most panel) this should open a file called launch.json.
 Replace the contents of launch.json with the code block below.

+NOTE:  From VSCode 1.25 and greater ... it is necessry to include `"request": "launch",` in *launch.json*.

   ~~~~
 // Reference